DanielHaring/TYPO3-Crystalis/Documentation/Html5Video/Availability/Index.rst

 Availability
 ^^^^^^^^^^^^

-As mentioned before, the HTML5 Video content element automatically will substitute the Media element if HTML5 :ref:`doctype <preset-rendering-doctype>` was chosen.
-However, if you don't want to make use of this element (maybe because you're already using another third-party extension for this purpose), head to Extension Manager module, select *Crystalis* and check *"Disable HTML5 video"* in *"Frontend Rendering"* tab.
-After this the Media element will be back again.
+As mentioned before, the HTML5 Video Content Element automatically will be available if HTML5 :ref:`doctype <preset-rendering-doctype>` was chosen.
+However, if you don't want to make use of this element (maybe because you're already using another third-party extension for this purpose), head to Extension Manager module, select *Crystalis* and check *"Disable HTML5 Video"* in *"Frontend Rendering"* tab.

-But what to do if you absolutely want to make use of the HTML5 content element, but still need the Media element to be available (to embed flash-only videos for example)?
-Well, of course that's possible too, but you have to write a little TypoScript to achieve this.
-Technically the Media element won't be overwritten in any way, but it will be hidden instead.
-To reactivate the Media content element just add this line of TypoScript to your PageTS configuration:
+If the system extension *"Media Content Element (mediace)"* is activated, Crystalis basically substitutes the Media Content Element.
+However, if you still need the Media element to be available (to embed flash-only content for example) you have to reactivate the Media Content Element inside your PageTS configuration:

 :typoscript:`mod.wizards.newContentElement.wizardItems.special.show := addToList(media)`

-That's it.
-Now you are able to make use of the HTML5 video element and the Media element as well.
+After this, you are able to make use of both – the HTML5 Video Content Element as well as the Media Element.

 **Note:** If you're adding your configuration using a custom extension, please ensure it will be loaded after Crystalis by making it dependend on Crystalis in *ext_emconf.php*.
 Otherwise your settings won't have any effect